squishdacat/vt-automator/README.md

 ## Process Details
 ### 1. Enable WiFi
-This is simply done using the Dashcam's buttons, navigate to System Settings > WiFi #TODO_menu_name and change the on/off/on for 10 minutes to be just on.
+This is simply done using the Dashcam's buttons, navigate to System Settings > WiFi > WiFi Auto On and change the on/off/on for 10 minutes to be just `on`.

 ### 2. Changing default WiFi password
 Do this in the Vantrue app